 When it comes to energy, we have no choice.
-We must have energy.
+We must have electricity to function in the modern world.
 So…

-… If you install solar in your home or business, you’ve created a revenue source for yourself, you’ve increased the equity of your own home, and you’ve helped the environment with clean energy.
-When you buy from your power company, you’re making their stock holders rich.
-That’s the choice.
+If you install solar in your home or business, you’ve create a revenue source for yourself, you’ve increased the equity of your home, and you help the environment with clean energy.
+When you buy energy from your power company, you’re making their stock holders rich instead.

 Does solar work in NH?

-The solar industry grew over 350% last year in NH.
+YES!
+The solar industry grows twofold every year in NH.
 We get more sun than Germany (a nearly self-sufficient renewable energy country) and more than 35% of all homes in Germany are solar powered.
-We can make your home or business self-sufficient using the free space on your roof almost exclusively.
+We can make your home or business self-sufficient using the free space on your roof or property.

 Can I sell the extra power I do not use?

-Well, no. Here’s what happens.
-The extra power your system produces during the summer and on any super sunny days is “banked” by your power company into your account.
-Then, during the shorter days of winter, at night or on rainy days, you use your credits.
+Well, not exactly.
+Here is what happens: the extra power your system produces during the summer and on any super sunny days is “banked” by your power company into your account.
+Then, during the shorter days of winter, at night, or on rainy days, you use your credits.
 This is called net metering.
-However, see below.

 What is a REC?